jaropis/hrvhrarust/README.md

-# Runs Rust Library
+# hrvhra rust Library

 ## Overview

-Runs Rust is a Rust library designed for analyzing and processing run data sequences.
-It provides efficient algorithms and data structures for working with time series, patterns, and statistical analysis of runs.
+hrvhra rust is a Rust library designed for analyzing and processing RR intervals and similar data sequences.
+It provides efficient algorithms and data structures for working with time series, patterns, HRV and complexity parameters.

 ## Installation